brainglobe/brainglobe.github.io/_sources/documentation/general/gpu.md.txt

 This method is easier and also doesn't require any admin rights (useful on a cluster or shared machine).

-if this does not work for any reason, or you wish to have a system-wide installation of CUDA and cuDNN, then CUDA can be downloaded [here](https://developer.nvidia.com/cuda-toolkit-archive) and cuDNN from [here](https://developer.nvidia.com/cudnn).
+If this does not work for any reason, or you wish to have a system-wide installation of CUDA and cuDNN, then CUDA can be downloaded [here](https://developer.nvidia.com/cuda-toolkit-archive) and cuDNN from [here](https://developer.nvidia.com/cudnn).
 N.B. you will need to sign up for a (free) account to download cuDNN.